David Zimmer: Minister tasked with indigenous relations & reconciliation

 Zimmer placed specific focus on the indigenous relationship aspect of his role.
 He was determined to personally visit as many of Ontario's First Nation Communities as possible, including remote reserves in extremely poor conditions that are difficult to reach.
-Long long tenure as a minister with a standalone mandate meant he was able to personally represent the government in the home communities of his stakeholders.
+His long tenure as a minister with a standalone mandate meant he was able to personally represent the government in the home communities of his stakeholders.
 By the end of his tenure, he personally visited 129 of Ontario's 133 First Nations.

 Zimmer held the record as Ontario's longest serving minister for indigenous affairs until late 2023 when his successor Greg Rickford, who held the role as supplementary to various economic portfolios during different periods surpassed his record of 5 years and 4 months.
 Zimmer's tenure was the longest continuous period during which the ministry had a dedicated minister at the cabinet table.
 (Note: Previously Brad Duguid led the ministry solely for 16 months.)
-His successor Greg Rickford at the height of his power was charged with leading natural resources, forestry, northern development, mines, and energy in addition to the indigenous ministry.
+His successor Rickford at the height of his power was charged with leading natural resources, forestry, northern development, mines, and energy in addition to the indigenous ministry.
 Despite heading the most bloated cabinet in the province's history, with six ministers minding those same resources portfolio in late 2024, Premier Ford never appointed a full time minister to the indigenous affairs ministry.
 As of early 2025, Zimmer remains the ministry's last dedicated minister.

 Zimmer was one of three ministers who held the same portfolio throughout Wynne's premiership, along with finance minister Charles Sousa and north development & mines minister Michael Gravelle.

-The Liberals suffered their worst result in the party's 161-year history in 2018, and Zimmer was defeated locally in Willowdale by Progressive Conservative candidate Stan Cho, who continues Willowdale's tradition as a ministerial seat in the Ford Ministry.
+The Liberals suffered their worst result in the party's 161-year history in 2018, and Zimmer was defeated locally in Willowdale by PC candidate Stan Cho, who continues Willowdale's tradition as a ministerial seat in the Ford Ministry.